jimminycricket42/School-Notes/Life Sciences/Plants/Plant Tissues/Vascular tissue.md

 - [[Transport Within Plants]]

 ## Phloem
-Phloem consists of sieve tubes and companion cells
+Phloem consists of sieve tubes and companion cells, which transport the products of photosynthesis throughout the plant. ^phloem-blurb

 ### Sieve Tubes
 - Elongated living cells joined together